Fiona-T/walk-well/README.md

 -   **Sub-issue: footer not at bottom of screen on shorter pages:**
     ![](docs/bugs/footer-shorter-page-bug.png)
     >Solution: this was caused by removing the grid settings described above.
 On reviewing the code, the "main-page-wrapper" div, which contained the page content plus footer, was no longer required.
 It had been added as part of the grid set up.
 Removed this from all pages and set the body as a flex container as described in [this article by Philip Walton via CSS Tricks](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/).

+### Other Testing
+Verified that all links across the website work and that external links open in a new page so as not to direct the user away from the site.
+Verified on laptop and mobile device that the download pdf link works and the pdf downloads.

 ### Supported Screens and Browsers